 - Create a culture of compassion, integrity, and excellence

 - Develop resources through grants and scholarships

 Personal, academic, and career counseling are available to students in the Office of Student Affairs.
-Professional counseling and psychiatric care for students and their families are available through the Student Assistance Program (SAP).
+Professional counseling for students and their families are available through the Student Assistance Program (SAP).

 In emergency situations, such as a death in the family, special assistance can be provided for notification of professors, medical withdrawal, etc. The office provides policy interpretation and rights adjustment upon request, handles disciplinary and social adjustment issues, and provides self-development opportunities and enrichment activities.

 The Office of Student Affairs fosters student success.
 The office provides the leadership and oversight for all the staff and offices within the Division of Student Affairs.
 Additionally, the staff encourage student participation in and contribution to all Health Science Center programs.
 The senior student affairs officer establishes and coordinates the system of student conduct and discipline, interprets institutional regulations on academic and nonacademic matters as related to students, and acts as a student advocate when appropriate.

 For more information on the Office of Student Affairs, or any office within the Division of Student Affairs, please visit the website at www.hsc.unt.edu/departments/studentaffairs or contact the Office of Student Affairs at 817-735-2505.